 Currently COWMATCH.COM services are only available for Buyers and Sellers over 18 years of age located in the United States or Canada.

 What can you sell on COWMATCH.COM?

-At this time we only accept live Scottish Highland Cattle, live Scottish Highland cross bred cattle, Scottish Highland embryos, and Scottish Highland semen.
-We soon hope to expand to other breeds of cattle.
+At this time we only allow the sales of live cattle, embryos, or semen.
 Please join our mailing list for updates.